CAPLTER/caplter-research-protocols/Stormwater/Stormwater_ISCO_Lab_Protocol.md

 * Let cool and place in drying oven at 60°C for 30 minutes
 * After 30 minutes, place in desiccator until cool
 * Scrub and rinse used bottles prior to placing bottles in acid (HCl) wash
-* Acid (HCl) wash and rinse all ISOC bottles and caps using DI (deionized) water and place on drying cart
+* Acid (HCl) wash and rinse all ISCO bottles and caps using DI (deionized) water and place on drying cart
 * Once dry cap bottles and place in carousel
 * Charge 12 volt battery and write charge date on battery using tape and sharpie
-* Check ISOC for any signs of damage or dirt
+* Check ISCO for any signs of damage or dirt
 * Wipe dust and dirt off of ISCO using damp paper towel
 * Print field-lab sheets
 * Location of Field-Lab sheets Dropbox (ASU)\research\Stormwater\field-lab-sheets\blank_field-lab_sheets